schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 # Upgrading Notes

-This document captures breaking changes.
+This document captures required refactoring on your part when upgrading to a module version that contains breaking changes.

 ## Upgrading to v1.0.0

 ### Behaviour

- Before v1.0.0 `auto-enable default standards` was enabled by default.
-This version modifies this behaviour to disabled by default (controlled via `var.aws_security_hub.auto_enable_default_standards`) since the default standards are not updated regularly enough.
+In previous versions of this module, `auto-enable default standards` was enabled by default.
+From v1.0.0 this behaviour has been changed to disabled by default (controlled via `var.aws_security_hub.auto_enable_default_standards`) since the default standards are not updated regularly enough.

 At time of writing only the `AWS Foundational Security Best Practices v1.0.0 standard` and the `CIS AWS Foundations Benchmark v1.2.0` are enabled by [by default](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-enable-disable.html) while this module enables the following standards:

 - `AWS Foundational Security Best Practices v1.0.0`
 - `CIS AWS Foundations Benchmark v1.4.0`